How to Travel Light and Look Fabulous

 So must we chic girls be confined to our stoops, mourning a better time when women packed trunks onto steamers for months of unbounded travel?
 Of course not.
 Airline costs merely force us to be more creative, more self-aware, and—if it were possible—better shoppers.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 Know your destination.

-We’ve all got those favorite pieces: the scarf that goes with everything from a two-piece suit to a bridesmaid’s dress, the belt that hits that perfect mark between flattering and corseting, the shoes that bring out your eyes.
+We've all got those favorite pieces: the scarf that goes with everything from a two-piece suit to a bridesmaid's dress, the belt that hits that perfect mark between flattering and corseting, and the shoes that bring out your eyes.
 Unless they have such sentimental value that your emotional sanity during your trip hangs in the balance, leave them at home.

 Traveling is one of the best excuses to purchase new accessories for two reasons: They make cheap functional souvenirs and they're a great way to add diversity and variety to your wardrobe.
 (One exception might be if you're planning a rural safari, but accessories probably won't be a huge loss on that trip anyway.)